pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       This method is intended to manipulate streams containing PDF operator syntax (see pp. 985 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.

-      If you update a contents stream, you should use save parameter ``clean = True``.
+      If you update a contents stream, you should use save parameter ``clean=True``.
 This ensures consistency between PDF operator source and the object structure.

       Example: Let us assume that you no longer want a certain image appear on a page.
 This can be achieved by deleting the respective reference in its contents source(s) -- and indeed: the image will be gone after reloading the page.
 But the page's :data:`resources` object would still show the image as being referenced by the page.
 This save option will clean up any such mismatches.